GittyBittyLitty/OpenEPaper/Google-Apps-Scripts.md

-These are some example Google App Scripts that can be used to display various things.
+These are some example Google Apps Scripts that can be used to display various things.

 # Google Calendar
 To use Google Apps Script to get all events for the next day and return them via JSON in a web app, you can follow these steps: